 In the classical sense, Tanto knives are exactly a sword.

-The second meaning of tanto is special shape blade for modern knives:
+The second meaning of tanto is a special blade shape for modern knives:

 • combat;